-Earbuds or a headset could be beneficial when listening to videos.
+Ear buds or a headset could be beneficial when listening to videos.

-A flash drive is also recommended (at least 4GB, but 8GB is preferred), and it
+A flash drive is also recommended (at least 4GB, but 8GB is preferred), and it should contain no other data.

 Course Description:

 This course introduces the computer hardware and software skills needed to help meet the growing demand for entry-level ICT professionals.
 The fundamentals of computer hardware and software, as well as advanced concepts such as security, networking, and the responsibilities of an ICT professional, will be introduced.
 This course helps to prepare students for the CompTIA A+ certification exam.